-In the end, Michael Weldon is a bit like the Velvet Underground in that he never became super popular so much as hugely influential; every kid who found Psychotronic like I did apparently became a writer or filmmaker.
-Weldon taught half-suffocated, tragically bored mid-1980s suburban punks and poseurs how to see deeply into even the most opaque 42nd Street garbage and find the shining gems within that we could then shine up in our own film writing...
+In the end, Michael Weldon is a bit like the Velvet Underground in that he never became super popular so much as hugely influential; every kid who read Psychotronic apparently became a writer or filmmaker.
+Weldon taught half-suffocated, tragically bored mid-1980s suburban punks and poseurs how to see deeply into even the most opaque 42nd Street garbage and find the shining gems within.

 For the 25th anniversary of Weldon's landmark original Psychotronic Encyclopedia of Film, Hollywood Bitchslap's Ron Gonsalves noted:

 A note on the back of Psychotronic Encyclopedia reads, "Warning: The author of this book has been watching these movies obsessively since the age of 6.
 He is now unfit for conventional employment."
 Well, conventional employment's loss was our gain.
 I ache for a third volume of psychotronic angel-dust — maybe you do, too.
 (It's been twelve years, almost as long as the gap between the first two books.)
-But for now, we can simply raise a toast to the original gray brick's 25th birthday, perhaps take it off the shelf and swim around in it all over again, and give props to the man who was there before everyone else, without whom there wouldn't have been a Grindhouse or a Tarantino or a Film Threat or perhaps even a Hollywood Bitchslap.
-Michael J. Weldon, for those about to schlock, we salute you.
+But for now, we can simply raise a toast to the original gray brick's 25th birthday, perhaps take it off the shelf and swim around in it all over again, and give props to the man who was there before everyone else, without whom there wouldn't have been a Grindhouse or a Tarantino or a Film Threat...
 (10/08)

 But Michael Weldon is not just another big brother guide who led us from passive to active, from viewer to maker, from reader to writer.
-In his dry unobtrusive way, he's also the grinder of the lens through which all the sleaze of yesteryear is re-evaluated as art today.
+In his dry unobtrusive way he's also the grinder of the lens through which all the sleaze of yesteryear is re-evaluated as art today.
 So thank you, thank you, Michael Weldon!
-In transforming schlock appreciation into a literary art form (of brevity... and wit) you not only supplied expert guidance for our strange viewing interests, you taught us to how to fucking see jewels in the trashy street, and know it's the perfect setting.
+In transforming schlock appreciation into a literary art form (of brevity and wit) you not only supplied expert guidance for our strange viewing interests, you taught us to how to fucking see jewels in the trashy street, and know it's the perfect setting.

 (See also Favorite Film Critics: Kim Morgan)